bratter/us-map/README.md

 If *width* is specified as  anumber in px, set the stroke width to be applied to the feature.
 If *width* is not specified, returns the current stroke width.

 Stroke width is applied to the group, not the individual path elements and is a fixed width.
 The scale stroke behavior can be used to adjust the strok width automatically when the map is zoomed.

-### Premade Features

-*The premade feature API is not documented and is likely to change substantially before a v1 release to account for filtering insets.*

 ### Projection